-It has been quite sometimes I never update the performance of my “STE Smart Beta “ since last one in Aug 2017 ( here ).
+It has been quite sometimes I never update the performance of my “STE Smart Beta “ since the last one in Aug 2017 ( here ).
 You may also want to know what is “ Smart Beta “ ( here ), for those who are not so familiar with this investment / financial " jargon".

 Here is the latest update :

-HPH still struggling with low/decreasing revenue and increasing CAPEX where I have blog about it here (here) , it been reflected in their continuously languishing share price.
+HPH still struggling with low/decreasing revenue and increasing CAPEX where I have blogged about it here (here) , it has been reflected in their continuously languishing share price.
 Another counter which dragged down the STE Smart Beta was SPH where I have also blog about it before ( here ).

-Sometimes, smart beta is not so smart if we just base on certain criteria in selecting the stocks.
+Sometimes, smart beta is not so smart if we just based on certain criteria in selecting the stocks.
 Lower PE may due to price decreased and not the earning growth and same apply for dividend yield.
-High dividend yield will not be sustainable if is not accompany by increasing company’s FCF.
+The high dividend yield will not be sustainable if is not accompany by increasing the company’s FCF.
 Ultimately, it is still the companies’ fundamental and business’s prospect that drive their price eventually.

 How about you, are you following some kind of “smart beta” criteria in selecting your stocks or ETFs?